 Awards of up to £125k for projects that use digital technology to enhance audience reach and/or develop new business models for the arts sector.
 With a dedicated researcher or research team as part of the three-way collaboration, learning from the project can be captured and disseminated to the wider arts sector.
 Digital Research and Development funding opportunity.

-Collaboration with the Technology Strategy Board on Data Exploration
+Collaboration with Innovate UK on Data Exploration

 This competition opens for applicants on 6 January 2014.
 The deadline for registration is at noon on 26 February 2014 and the deadline for applications is at noon on 5 March 2014.
 A briefing event for potential applicants will be held in London on 7 January 2014